 In this article, we recommend the very best gaming VPNs available now.
-All of the choices below are easy to use across a range of devices and, crucially, have fast and consistent enough server speeds to ensure that they won't cause you any lag when turned on.
+All the choices below are easy to use across a range of devices and, crucially, have fast and consistent enough server speeds to ensure that they won't cause you any lag when turned on.

 1. ExpressVPN is the best gaming VPN (opens in new tab)

-The qualities that makes ExpressVPN our overall #1 VPN - swift connection speeds, watertight security, excellent support for setting up on a range of devices - are what have also taken it to the top of our gaming VPN leaderboard.
+The qualities that make ExpressVPN our overall #1 VPN - swift connection speeds, watertight security, excellent support for setting up on a range of devices - are what have also taken it to the top of our gaming VPN leaderboard.
 Plus, you can now get it with 3 months extra free.

 2. NordVPN - fast connections and top security (opens in new tab)

 If you're in the heat of an epic gaming session, you really don't want to have the burden of remembering to turn your VPN on and off every other minute.
-Thankfully, NordVPN's connection speeds are so fast that you can just leave it running in the background, knowing you're protected without the slow downs.
+Thankfully, NordVPN's connection speeds are so fast that you can just leave it running in the background, knowing you're protected without the slowdowns.